s0y4hh/OSINT_Framework/README.md

 * **pip**: Python's package installer.
 It usually comes with Python installations.
 You can check by running `pip --version`.

-**IMPORTANT**: Make sure the `arf.json` file (provided separately or from previous steps) is placed in the root directory of your project (`osint_flask_app/`).

 ## Setup and Installation

 1.  **Clone the Repository (or Create Project Folder)**:
     If this were a Git repository, you would clone it.
-For now, create the `osint_flask_app` directory and populate it with the files as described in "Project Structure".
+For now, create the `OSINT_Framework` directory and populate it with the files as described in "Project Structure".

 2.  **Navigate to the Project Directory**:
     Open your terminal or command prompt and change to the project's root directory:
     ```bash
-    cd path/to/osint_flask_app
+    cd path/to/OSINT_Framework
     ```

 3.  **Create a Virtual Environment (Recommended)**: